 Wellness and Therapy Programs

-Researchers affiliated with The Hacienda at The River will examine the effects of aging on individuals and society.
+Researchers affiliated with The Hacienda at The River examine the effects of aging on individuals and society.
 By exploring how we can live longer, healthier lives, the researchers hope to improve the quality of care provided to The Hacienda residents.

 Gardening, Nutrition and Food Services

-Equine therapy is recognized as a viable form of occupational therapy and rehabilitative care after injury or illness.
+Equine therapeutic programming is recognized as a viable form of occupational therapy and rehabilitative care after injury or illness.
 Physical therapists can incorporate horseback riding into a patient’s recovery plan because a horse’s walking gait is rhythmic and provides sensory input to the rider that helps build balance, coordination and fine motor control.

-Steven A. Wool MD, board certified in internal medicine with a 30-year practice in Tucson.
+Steven A. Wool MD is board certified in internal medicine with a 30-year practice in Tucson.
 Dr. Wool is a partner in Personalized HealthCare of Tucson, a concierge practice serving over 600 patients.
-Dr. Wool will be expanding his concierge services to include the approximately 60 assisted living and memory care residents in the Hacienda Homes at The Hacienda at the River.
+Dr. Wool is expanding his concierge services to include the approximately 60 assisted living and memory care residents in the Hacienda Homes at The Hacienda at the River.
 A graduate of Duke University School of Medicine and is on the Clinical Staff of the Department of Medicine at the University of Arizona, Dr. Wool is on staff at Tucson Medical Center where he was Chief of Medicine from 2005-2009.
 His practice is geared toward direct primary care offering comprehensive, personalized medical and wellness care.
 He offers his patients more time during appointments, increased access to communicate with him and his staff, and coordination of specialist care.
 He also has a nutritionist, personal trainer, and other integrative therapies on staff.